Playing in Edit Mode

 }

-• This is especially convenient for Sprite animations like those in the Directional Basics example so that you can simply apply the first frame of whatever Idle animation you assign to each character so that it will show the correct Sprite without you needing to also set the Sprite manually.
+• This is especially convenient for Sprite animations like those in the Directional Basics sample so that you can simply apply the first frame of whatever Idle animation you assign to each character so that it will show the correct Sprite without you needing to also set the Sprite manually.

-• The Doors example allows each door to start anywhere between open and closed, so it uses this feature to show exactly where every door will be in the Scene view without needing to enter Play Mode.
+• The Doors sample allows each door to start anywhere between open and closed, so it uses this feature to show exactly where every door will be in the Scene view without needing to enter Play Mode.

 Both of those methods automatically take care of a few extra concerns which wouldn't normally be relevant in a regular call to AnimancerComponent.Play: